Direct Discrimination (S 13 EA 10)

 - Because of Religion or Religious Belief;

-- A treats B less favourably that A treats or would treat others
+- A treats B less favourably than A treats or would treat others

-Religion or Religous Belief includes any religin and any religious of philosophical belief.
+Religion or Religious Belief includes any religion and any religious or philosophical belief.

-- Motive is irrelevant (there need be no conscious motive on the part if the discriminator);
+- Motive is irrelevant (there need be no conscious motive on the part of the discriminator);

 - There is a distinction between unfavourable treatment (where an Employee is treated badly) and less favourable treatment (where other Employees receive better treatment even though the circumstances are not materially different).

 - The legislation provides for a comparative test, so the Employee must point to another Employee who was treated more favourably in similar circumstances.
-So if the Employer would have treated all the employees badly, they will not normally be found to have discriminated directly.
+So, if the Employer would have treated all the employees badly, they will not have normally be found to have discriminated directly.